jgveire/Vanguard.Framework/ReadMe.md

 ```

 When the system under test has a constructor with arguments you must ensure these arguments are mocked.
 You can do this by calling the ```Mocks<T>()``` method.
 This allows you to setup the mocking behavior of the type you want to mock.
-For more information about mock please look at the documentation of [Moq](https://github.com/moq/moq4).
+For more information about mocking please look at the documentation of [Moq](https://github.com/moq/moq4).

 ```csharp
 public interface IRepository